By -- 2024-11-15 in Uncategorized

 By -- 2024-09-11 in Blog

-As election season steadily approaches, most of us are already getting inundated by fundraising calls and texts.
+As election season approaches, most of us already feel inundated by fundraising calls and texts.

-A recent SMS campaign designed to increase voter registration by informing recipients they were not registered to vote has sparked significant concerns about phishing scams.
+A recent SMS campaign aimed at increasing voter registration raised significant concerns about phishing scams by informing recipients they were not registered to vote.

-The text was intended to encourage voter participation but had all the telltale signs of a phishing scam: leading to mass confusion and skepticism among recipients.
+The text sought to encourage voter participation but displayed all the telltale signs of a phishing scam, leading to mass confusion and skepticism among recipients.

 The Phishing-Like Tactics of a Political Consulting Firm

-The controversial SMS message which stated: “We have you in our records as not registered to vote,” invited recipients to check their status through a provided link.
+The controversial SMS message stated, “We have you in our records as not registered to vote,” and invited recipients to check their status through a provided link.

-A deeper investigation revealed that the messages originated from Movement Labs, a San Francisco-based political consulting firm.
-The firm intended to target underrepresented voter groups to help them register to vote.
+A deeper investigation traced the messages back to Movement Labs, a San Francisco-based political consulting firm.
+The firm aimed to target underrepresented voter groups to help them register to vote.

-However, their approach—informing recipients about their voter status without verification—mimicked phishing techniques, making it difficult for people to trust the legitimacy of the messages.
+However, their approach—informing recipients about their voter status without verification—mimicked phishing techniques and made it difficult for people to trust the messages’ legitimacy.

 Protecting Yourself from Similar Phishing Scams

-While the controversial text was legitimate, it is likely bad actors will try to take advantage of the influx of messages this election season.
-Here are some tips to protect yourself from falling victim to phishing scams:
+While the controversial text proved legitimate, bad actors will likely exploit the influx of messages this election season.
+Here are some tips to protect yourself from phishing scams:

-1. Verify URLs: Always visit trusted websites directly, such as vote.gov, rather than clicking on links in unsolicited messages.
+1. Verify URLs: Always visit trusted websites directly, like vote.gov, instead of clicking on links in unsolicited messages.

-2. Be Cautious with Personal Information: If a site asks for sensitive details, ensure that it’s legitimate by checking its reputation or seeking confirmation from official sources.
+2. Be Cautious with Personal Information: If a site requests sensitive details, ensure its legitimacy by checking its reputation or seeking confirmation from official sources.

-3. Watch for Red Flags: New websites with limited contact information, vague messaging, and requests for unnecessary personal data should be approached with caution.
+3. Watch for Red Flags: New websites with limited contact information, vague messaging, and requests for unnecessary personal data should prompt caution.

 Stay Alert as Election Season Approaches